 Release Year: 2012

-This full art Ho-Oh EX from the Black & White era is rich in texture and color, featuring a dynamic pose and glowing energy.
-It’s an often-overlooked gem in a set that’s starting to get more attention from full art and Gen 5 collectors.
+This full art Ho-Oh EX from the Black & White era delivers bold texture and vibrant color, capturing a dynamic pose with glowing energy effects.
+The card is often overlooked in a set that has gained attention from full art and Gen 5 collectors.

 Release Year: 2016